LOtting/COG-01/javascript-basics/first-step.md

 console.log(myVariableAsArray[3]);  // undefined
 ```

-#### Read the following only if you are interested in more details or come back later!
+## Read the following lines only if you are interested in more details or come back later!

 ### [JavaScript reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference)